phrp720/Amphipolis/README.md

 - **Java**: The programming language used throughout the project.
 - **Maven**: A build automation tool used for dependency management and project assembly.
 - **Java AWT/Swing**: Libraries used for creating the graphical user interface.
+- **JUnit**: A unit testing framework used for testing the application's components.

 ## Getting Started